Benidorm Insider: A Guide For This Beautiful Spanish City

 Lining the beaches are picturesque promenades and the city's fantastic entertainment venues.
 The beaches here offer excellent services, thrilling water sports and year round sunshine.

 Entertainment & Attractions

-The Old Town sits on the headland separating the two beaches and its narrow streets and lanes are lined with shops, cafes, ice cream parlours, bars and restaurants.
-There are museums and art galleries to explore, and for a true taste of Spain, ‘Tapas Alley' features every delicious tapa imaginable.
+The Old Town sits on the headland separating the two beaches and its narrow streets and lanes.
+Lining the quaint streets are shops, cafes, ice cream parlours, bars and restaurants.
+There are museums and art galleries to explore for a true taste of Spain.
+The world famous ‘Tapas Alley' features every delicious tapa imaginable.

 Activities & Water Sports

 Benidorm is truly a mecca for thrill seekers with so many activities and water sports on offer.
 You can be sure the team at Benidorm Insider had a great time researching them.
 Below the Old Town is the harbour and marina area where the majority of the city's water sports are.
 These include some of the latest crazes such as the Flyboard, Jet Boat and Flying Fish.